tangentsoft/libtabula/Wishlist.md

 *   Database independence:

-    -   `Row` remains implemented in terms of `MYSQL_ROW`.
-Need to create a `[MySQL]RowImpl` class hierarchy and pass instances of them via the pimpl idiom to `Row` instead of `MYSQL_ROW`.
-	    An easy case is `MySQLDriver::fetch_row()`, part of the low-level implementation of "use" queries, but the real trick is doing it for "store" queries.

     -   Field is entirely MySQL-specific.
 Rather than pimpl it, consider just ripping it out, along with the only other users of it, Result::fetch_field*().
 All it does is let the